-This thoughtless approach will send this poor sap on the path to failure.
-And since you’ve invested so much time, money, and effort into recruiting this talent, don’t you think you should be doing all you can to set them up for success?
+Since you’ve already invested so much time, money, and effort into recruiting this talent, don’t you think you should be doing all you can to set them up for success?

 Employee Onboarding Definition

 Onboarding should always be a top priority for every organization.
-The same amount of effort put forth for wooing a potential candidate needs to be put into onboarding a new hire as well.
-Consider what the Society for Human Resources Management and TalentWise found:
+The same amount of effort put forth for wooing a potential candidate needs to be invested in onboarding a new hire as well.

 - Companies with an engaging onboarding program retained 91% of their first-year workers